moarwick/react-super-styled/README.md

 ### Responsive JSX layouts with [Styled Components](https://www.styled-components.com/)

-RSS allows for rapid authoring & styling of your JSX layouts, and improved readability:
+RSS is a small React component library which aims to accelerate authoring of JSX layouts and to improve their readability:

 * Semantic component and prop naming
 * Handy boolean props for common styling rules